John-Iliadis/ProjectileMotionSimulation/README.md

 # Projectile Motion Simulator

 - Written in C++
-- OpenGL was used for all rendering
+- OpenGL was used for rendering
 - FreeType was used for font rendering
 - ImGUI was used for the gui